Ethics IAR CE On Self-Directed IRAs On-Demand

 Add to the value you provide clients

-This class provides a comprehensive overview of how the tax treatment of SDIRAs make them ideal for buy-and-hold, illiquid investments in private equity, real estate, private lending, and startups.
+This class provides a comprehensive overview of how the tax treatment of SDIRAs make them almost ideal for buy-and-hold, illiquid investments in private equity, real estate, private lending, and startups.

 The class empowers IARs, CFPs, CPAs, and CIMAs to ethically guide clients in using retirement accounts for alternative investments.

-The investment characteristics of alternative investments make them ideal for SDIRAs because of how they are treated under federal tax law.
 Critical SDIRA rules, including prohibited transactions, disqualified persons, and the Unrelated Business Income Tax (UBIT) are explained in this class.

-Completing this class guarantees learning to:
+Completing this class aims to teach you to:

 1. Understand the size and potential of retirement account assets. $44 trillion in U.S. retirement accounts drives investment interest.